arvindvenkat01/finite-additive-nested-radical-approximations/README.md

-# Finite Nested Radical Approximations to Mathematical Constants
+# Finite Additive Nested Radical Approximations to Mathematical Constants

 **Reproducible computational artifact for the paper:**
 *"Finite Nested Radical Approximations to Mathematical Constants: A Complexity-Aware Computational Search"*